 Books for young adults (often called YA) are booming.

-Even adults love books that were intended for teenagers.
-And no wonder why.
-They often feature fantastical, immersive worlds that transport you to faraway lands.
-Plus, adults cannot resist the nostalgic appeal of reliving their teenage years.
+Even adults love books that were intended for teenagers and it’s no wonder why: They often feature fantastical, immersive worlds that transport you to faraway lands.

 But whether you are an adult or a teenager, these books for teens can do so much more than provide you with the escapism you need to forget about your problems—they can also help you practice your Spanish skills!

 - Why Read Spanish-language Books for Teens

 - 10 Spanish-language Books for Teens That Adults Can Enjoy, Too